Nytra/ResoniteHotReloadLib/README.md

 Make a new folder in `rml_mods` called `HotReloadMods` then compile your mod into that folder in addition to the main `rml_mods` folder.

+You will need to put `ResoniteHotReloadLib.dll` in `rml_mods` and `HotReloadMods` folders so the mods in there can access it.

 You will also need to implement two new methods in your mod class:

 `static void BeforeHotReload()` : Unload your mod here